./_static/eclipse_font.png ./_static/logo_white.png

 Compatibility

-Compilation results are circuit objects, implying they can be run on a variety of hardware providers such as IBM Quantum, Quantinuum, Rigetti etc. Further circuit processing is possible using circuit optimizers like PyZX.
+Compilation results are circuit objects, implying they can be run on a variety of hardware providers such as IQM, IBM Quantum, Quantinuum, Rigetti etc. Further circuit processing is possible using circuit optimizers like PyZX.

 _images/quantumcomputer.png